drhyrum/2022-machine-learning-security-evasion-competition/biometric/README.md

 ### <a name='requirements'></a>Face recognition evasion track submission requirements
 A valid face recognition evasion evasion submission consists of the following:
-1. a ZIP file containing modified malware samples with their original names (`001`, `002`, etc.)
+1. a ZIP file containing modified image samples with their original names (`001`, `002`, etc.)
-2. partial uploads are okay, and can be used to "update" or "complete" a solution
+2. partial ZIP uploads are okay, and can be used to "update" or "complete" a solution
-3. uploads are rate limited; only infrequent uploads are allowed
+3. uploads are not rate limited; but please do not overload the server
+4. uploading ZIP files either via the API or the website results in all checks and database updates.
+Uploading the samples only to the API results only in ML results, but no database entry is created.
+The later is faster, but you have to upload via ZIP method to "store" the results.

 ## <a name='resources'></a>Resources